 Glancy Prongay & Murray LLP Reminds Investors Of Looming Deadline In The Class Action Lawsuit Against Danimer Scientific Inc. (DNMR)

-Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming July 13, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Danimer Scientific Inc. ("Danimer" or the "Company") (DNMR) securities between October 5, 2020 and May 4, 2021, inclusive (the "Class Period").
+LOS ANGELES, May 26, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming July 13, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Danimer Scientific Inc. ("Danimer" or the "Company") (DNMR) securities between October 5, 2020 and May 4, 2021, inclusive (the "Class Period").

 If you suffered a loss on your Danimer investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/danimer-scientific-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.